CleanSpeak/cleanspeak-site/cert/README.md

 1. Close
 1. (Approve the security if it asks)

-You can now use `local.cleanspeak.io` without any security warnings in chrome and safari on MacOS
+You can now use `*.cleanspeak.io` and `*.cleanspeak.com` without any security warnings in chrome and safari on MacOS

 ## Windows
 TODO